jeremyalan/MasteringAngularScope/README.md

-TypeScript: The Good Parts
+Mastering Angular $scope
 =======================

-Contains a web-based presentation about service patterns AngularJS.
+Contains a web-based presentation about using $scope in AngularJS.

-To view the slides online, go to http://jeremyalan.github.io/AngularJS-ServicePatterns
+To view the slides online, go to http://jeremyalan.github.io/MasteringAngularScope

 * Modules
   * Angular Components